zivlevi/demochat/README.md

 ![Let's Chat Greylock](https://codefresh.io/wp-content/uploads/2017/03/lets-chat.png)

-Use this tutorial to familiarize yourself with codefresh.yml file and codefresh functionality.
+Use this tutorial to familiarize yourself with codefresh.yml file and Codefresh functionality.

 ![Screenshot](https://codefresh.io/wp-content/uploads/2017/03/11.png)

-This tutorial is based on let’s chat [app].
+This tutorial is based on Let’s Chat [app].

 https://github.com/containers101/demochat

-### Let’s chat is self-hosted chat app for small teams or big
+### Let’s Chat is self-hosted chat app for small teams or big

 This tutorial will walk you through the process of adding the following :

-* Build step - that will build Docker image for your let’s chat app
+* Build step - that will build Docker image for your Let’s Chat app

 * Push to registry step - that will push your image to Docker Hub